webflorist/formfactory/README.md

 Several attributes (e.g. `required`, `max`, `min`, `pattern`, etc.) were introduced with HTML5 to add validation-relevant information to fields.
 With the help of these attributes, modern browsers can validate user input without any server-side requests.

-These attributes correspond directly to build-in Laravel-rules, so HtmlBuilder provides several ways generate these attributes from Laravel-rules.
+These attributes correspond directly to build-in Laravel-rules, so HtmlFactory provides several ways generate these attributes from Laravel-rules.
 Additionally it will also change the input-type of a text-field accordingly.
 And it will append `<sup>*</sup>` to required fields to mark them as mandatory.

 Here is a list of Laravel-rules translated into HTML-attributes or forcing a specific input-type: